SNUBI-HyojungKim/cGDM-Clinical-Genome-Data-Model/README.md

 	- In 1KGP3, only the sample data corresponding to the population code "CEU" ("Utah Residents with Northern and Western European Ancestry") were used.
     - The volume of this data is so large that it cannot be shared with github but through our server. - see the [Demo_Database/1000 Genome Phase 3 dataset](https://github.com/SNUBI-HyojungKim/cGDM-Clinical-Genome-Data-Model/tree/master/Demo_Database)

-## IWPC algorithm implementation for logical validation
+## IWPC algorithm* implementation for logical validation
 We provide a PGX CDS algorithm deveploped on cGDM to illustrate how implementation of the CGDM provides interactive clinical decision support when it linked in clinical information system.
-For detail architectual understanding, please check original manuscript and supplementary figure S3 as well.
+For detail architectual understanding, please check original manuscript and supplementary figure S2 and S3 as well.
 As below, the result value-set of this function, coded in terms of SQL stored procedure, is shown.

 ![image](https://user-images.githubusercontent.com/58065456/73509879-fbf67a80-4423-11ea-8877-32ab815ac1e7.png)
 [-link](https://github.com/SNUBI-HyojungKim/cGDM-Clinical-Genome-Data-Model/tree/master/IWPC_warfarin_dosing_implemented_on_the_cGDM)

+*Logical reference: Consortium, I. W. P. Estimation of the warfarin dose with clinical and pharmacogenetic data.New England Journal of Medicine 360, 753-764 (2009).

 ## Authors